i123iu/lithium-backup-merger/README.md

 # Lithium Backup Merger

 A simple web app that can merge annotations and bookmarks from multiple Lithium app backups.
-It provides a way select which data to keep from each backup.

 All information about the app, including usage instructions, can be found on the website: [link](https://i123iu.github.io/lithium-backup-merger/)